-DATE ISSUED: August 10, 2023 AUTHORITY: Centre Rhodes
+August 10, 2023

+Len Rhodes

-- 3.1.12 A licensee may provide packaging services (as defined in Section 3.4) to other liquor suppliers.
-(Amended May 2021) - 3.1.13 (Deleted May 2021) - 3.1.14 Liquor products manufactured by a licensee are subject to periodic chemical analysis by AGLC. - 3.1.15 The licensee warrants that all products manufactured: - a) are of merchantable quality, fit and intended for human consumption and free from defects or corruption of any kind; - b) fall within the maximum allowable limits as specified in the NQAC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); (Amended Mar 2020) - c) comply with NQAC standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal); and (Amended Mar 2020) - d) are packaged and labelled in safe containers and packages and in compliance with the Controlled Drugs and Substances Act (Canada), the Food and Drugs Act (Canada) and any regulations passed under this legislation as may be amended from time to time. - 3.1.16 AGLC retains the right to request a sample for analysis if required. - 3.1.17 The licensee must indemnify and hold harmless the AGLC, its employees and agents from any claims, demands, actions, liability, loss, expense or damage that may arise directly or indirectly from the production, sale or consumption of goods produced by the Class E licensee or from any act or omission of the Class E licensee, its employees or agents, including without limiting the generality of the foregoing: - a) infringement of copyrights, patents or trademark rights by the Class E licensee; - b) any defect, flaw, fault or corruption alleged or proven in any goods supplied by the Class E licensee; - c) any failure by the Class E licensee to package or label goods as warranted above;
+SUBJE CT: CLASS E LICENCE - SMALL MANUFACTURER ouring services to other manufacturers/suppliers is considered to contract manufacturing (refer to Section 6.2) (Amended May 2021) 3.1.11 (Delete ed Mar 2020) 3.1.12 censee may provide packaging services (as defined in Section 3.4) ther liquor suppliers.
+(Amended May 2021) 3.1.13 (Delete ed May 2021) 3.1.14 or products manufactured by a licensee are subject to periodic mical analysis by AGLC.
+3.1.15 The licensee warrants that all products manufactured: a) are of merchantable quality, fit and intended for human consumption and free from defects or corruption of any kind; b) fall within the maximum allowable limits as specified in the NQAC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); (Amended Mar 2020) c) comply with NQAC standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal) ; and (Amended Mar 2020) d) are packaged and labelled in safe containers and packages and in compliance with the Controlled Drugs and Substances Act (Canada), the Food and Drugs Act (Canada) and any regulations passed under this legislation as may be amended from time to time.
+3.1.16 AGL C retains the right to request a sample for analysis if required.
+3.1.17 emp loss, proc licer emp licensee must indemnify and hold harmless the AGLC, its ployees and agents from any claims, demands, actions, liability, , expense or damage that may arise directly or indirectly from the duction, sale or consumption of goods produced by the Class E nsee or from any act or omission of the Class E licensee, its ployees or agents, including without limiting the generality of the egoing: a) infringement of copyrights, patents or trademark rights by the Class E licensee; b) any defect, flaw, fault or corruption alleged or proven in any goods supplied by the Class E licensee; Original signed by